elrath017/Digital-Encyclopedia/Readme.md

-#This is my project on Digital encyclopedia
+<p1>This is my project on Digital encyclopedia
-#It has the feature to add a celestial body and its details
+<p1>It has the feature to add a celestial body and its details
-#It also has a feature to search the celestial body saved
+<p1>It also has a feature to search the celestial body saved